arjunp17/All-Conv-Net-for-Bird-Activity-Detection-Significance-of-Learned-Pooling/README.md

      all_convnet_BAD_maxpool_variant.py is the maxpool variant of the all_conv_net model get_activation_map.py is used to analyse any layer activations in the model

+more about the challenge and the data can be downloaded at here http://machine-listening.eecs.qmul.ac.uk/bird-audio-detection-challenge/